amrbenattia/Object-Detection/README.md

-# Object Detection from Beer Dataset
+# Object Detection

-This is an implementation of Mask RCNN on another dataset -Beer Dataset- using the code from https://github.com/matterport/Mask_RCNN
+This is an implementation of Mask RCNN on a dataset using the code from https://github.com/matterport/Mask_RCNN

 # Dataset
-100 Beer Images collected from google to detect 3 objects - O (any circle or oval ), F letter and Star ★.
+100 Images collected from google to detect 3 objects - O (any circle or oval ), F letter and Star ★.

 the dataset is under dataset folder with subfolders train (90 images) and val (10 images)